 - Electronic course reserve requests: please make sure you have reviewed the Copyright and Fair Use Considerations section above.
 You may then use the Document Delivery/Interlibrary Loan form and for ITEM TYPE, select Book Chapter/Section, or Journal Article.
 If you have quite a number of items, you may also contact us with your list and specify these are for electronic course reserves.

-- ***Not available for Fall 2020*** Print course reserve requests: The prefilled submission form is available via your course page, under Instructor Menu (at the top gray area) > To-do List at the left, or you may use the blank one here: Course Reserves Request Form.
+- ***Not available for Spring 2021*** Print course reserve requests: The prefilled submission form is available via your course page, under Instructor Menu (at the top gray area) > To-do List at the left, or you may use the blank one here: Course Reserves Request Form.

 - Allow up to 2 weeks for processing course reserve materials.

-- ***Not available for Fall 2020*** For print materials, items will be listed in the course page once it is available for students.
+- ***Not available for Spring 2021*** For print materials, items will be listed in the course page once it is available for students.
 For electronic course reserves, instructors will receive a notification.

 - Course reserves are made available for one semester.
 All requests must be submitted again semester by semester, in accordance with fair use practice.